-Modern day technology has made our lives easier, but also made us busy and so addicted to the use of these technologies that we fail to sense the dangers associated with them.
-The first and last thought on everyone’s mind these days is using our Smartphone or laptops for every need.
-We are not yet ready to move out of our bed or even wear our glasses in the morning, but will squeeze our eyes to see what’s new on our phone as a first morning ritual.
+Modern-day technology has made our lives easier, but also made us busy and so addicted to the use of these technologies that we fail to sense the dangers associated with them.
+The first and last thought on everyone’s mind these days is using our smartphones or laptops for every need.
+We are not yet ready to move out of our bed or even wear our glasses in the morning but will squeeze our eyes to see what’s new on our phone as a first-morning ritual.

-All the modern day equipment that have become a necessity in our daily lives use LED technology to establish higher levels of brightness and clarity.
+All the modern-day equipment that has become a necessity in our daily lives uses LED technology to establish higher levels of brightness and clarity.
 These LEDs emit light in the wavelength of 400-500 nm of the visible spectrum or the blue band.
 Blue light wavelength affects our lives in the following ways:

 - Darkness signals the brain cells to produce melatonin that kick starts our sleep cycle.